-I was talking with some of my friends and we were sharing war stories dating.
+I was talking with some of my friends and we were sharing war stories when it came to dating.
 We all had one story in common.
 A clever man who felt emasculated by how clever we are.
 Okay, none of us are geniuses but we all have degrees so none of us are slouches in the brains department.
 We have met many guys who are smart and don't feel like us being smart somehow diminishes their own achievements.
 In fact, I love have heated discussions on the merits of Star Wars and Marvel.
 But now and then I'll come across someone who needs to be smarter than me.
 That somehow achieving this makes them superior.

-I'm in a promo at the moment over on that is celebrating Geeky Heroes.
+I'm in a promo at the moment over on Bookfunnel that is celebrating Geeky Heroes.
 Be quick to check it out as it only has a couple days left on the sale.

 But it got me thinking about my own geeky heroes.
 I have both female and male geeks in my stories.
-I also have people who aren't super genius smarts who are fine with the other being smarter than themselves.
+I also have people who aren't super genius smarts who are completely fine with the other being smarter than themselves.
 But then I write fiction and so I can have this.
 So I thought I'd make a list of books that has a geeky hero.

 Emperor's Edge by Lindsay Buroker